awsdocs/aws-appconfig-user-guide/doc_source/appconfig-integration-lambda-extensions.md

 1. \(Optional\) If needed, an [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) can be specified using the `AWS_APPCONFIG_EXTENSION_ROLE_EXTERNAL_ID` environment variable\.
 Similarly, a session name can be configured using the `AWS_APPCONFIG_EXTENSION_ROLE_SESSION_NAME` environment variable\.

 **Note**
+Note the following information\.
 The AWS AppConfig Lambda extension can only retrieve data from one account\.
 If you specify an IAM role, the extension will not be able to retrieve configuration data from the account in which the Lambda function is running\.

-**Note**
-AWS Lambda logs execution information about the AWS AppConfig Lambda extension along with the Lambda function by using Amazon CloudWatch Logs\.
+AWS Lambda logs information about the AWS AppConfig Lambda extension and the Lambda function by using Amazon CloudWatch Logs\.

 ****